 The Autogrill Group is fully aware that the environment is a global priority involving people, organizations and institutions around the world, which is why it takes responsibility for helping to reduce energy consumption and the use of natural resources in favor of clean energy, recycled materials, and a lesser environmental impact.
-It therefore promotes strategies to reduce its impact by improving environmental performance and finding innovative, energy-efficient concepts and solutions, while strictly complying with environmental laws and regulations.
-Autogrill endorses and develops programs for the reduction and correct management of waste, supporting the circular economy along the food chain.
+It therefore promotes strategies to reduce its impact by improving environmental performance and finding innovative, energy-efficient concepts and develops programs for the reduction and correct management of waste, supporting the circular economy along the food chain.
 At locations where it is not directly responsible for procuring energy and related services, the Group works to develop virtuous, cooperative relationships with concession grantors and business partners in order to find areas for improvement and greater efficiency.
 The responsible use of resources is also encouraged through internal awareness campaigns and imaginative ways of involving stakeholders in a philosophy of sustainability and care for the natural environment.

-While the Covid-19 pandemic has momentarily shifted Autogrill's attention to sustainability issues more closely tied to social and economic aspects, the Group reaffirms its commitment to environmental engagement, which remains crucial for ensuring future sustainable growth that is respectful of the planet we live on.
+While the COVID-19 pandemic has momentarily shifted Autogrill's attention to sustainability issues more closely tied to social and economic aspects, the Group reaffirms its commitment to environmental engagement, which remains crucial for ensuring future sustainable growth that is respectful of the planet we live on.